|

 Flame -

-commonly known as Flame, Flamer, or sKyWiper.
-The package has a modular
+as Flame, Flamer, or sKyWiper.
+The package has a modular structure

-structure incorporating multiple propagation and attack techniques.
-For
+incorporating multiple propagation and attack techniques.
+For example, it

-example, it employs no zero day exploits, and uses instead an exploit
+employs no zero day exploits, and uses instead an exploit described as a

 Malware,